Building a Robust Candidate Pipeline

 Now that you have a list of employee referrals, active candidates, passive candidates, and other networking contacts, it’s time to stay in touch with them by using a targeted, intentional campaign.
 This can be done through an applicant tracking system (ATS) for active candidates and softer email campaigns via CRM for passive candidates.

-For active candidates: Use an Applicant Tracking System (ATS) to store and manage candidate information.
-This automation makes life a lot easier when sorting and tracking applicants as they come into your system.
+For active candidates: Use an Applicant Tracking System (ATS) to store and manage candidate information and automate simple tasks like application confirmations and interview reminders.
+This makes it easier to sort, track, and communicate with applicants as they move through your process.

 • Tip: Provide value in all your communications.
 Share industry insights, success stories, testimonials, shareable achievements, company updates, and other relevant information to keep candidates interested.
 This will also boost your brand image, which is one of the key factors that attract quality hires.